Professional food makers and dim sum lovers spill the beans on the best dim sum in Hong Kong. Grab some tea and get involved

 1. Jaime Ho Ku, Long time dim sum lover (and eater)

 When it comes to high-end dim sum dining, Duddell’s is my go-to spot.
 Boasting an elegantly chic interior, rotating art exhibitions and Michelin-starred cuisine, the duo-storey establishment also features a stylish rooftop bar and a beautiful outdoor garden patio.
 Whether a weekend with family or weekday business lunch, it is definitely the place I get my classic dim sum fix.

 I enjoy Dim Sum very much and I have two favourite dim sum places in Hong Kong.
 First, I really like Dim Sum Square in Sheung Wan, a very local place and great food for reasonable prices.
-My favorite dishes are the bbq pork rice roll and the bbq pork bun.
+My favourite dishes are the BBQ pork rice roll and the BBQ pork bun.
 Also Crystal Jade in Wan Chai definitely gets a mention, I love their Xiao Long Bao.

 I like going to Tim’s Kitchen for dim sum.
 It’s a little more cheffy and expensive than a lot of places but it’s worth it for the quality of ingredients and freshness.
 My favourites are the cheong fan (rice paper rolls), lo bak go (turnip cake) and the chili crab claw from the a la carte menu which isn’t always available.

 4. Jayson Tang, Executive Chinese Chef of JW Marriott Hotel Hong Kong

 Luk Yu Tea House is my favourite because it’s one of the few places left with the traditional flavours of Hong Kong.
 Must-try items include steamed bun with hand-made sesame paste, the famous quail egg siu mai and pastry with roast duck.
 Another thing they are known for is their quality tea leaves, so make sure to sip on freshly brewed tea in tea pitchers to wash down the dim sum.